AlexandreeO/iBudget/README.md

 -  **Manage Budgets**: Set budgets for different expense categories to stay on track with your financial goals.
 Receive notifications when approaching budget limits.

--  **Split methods**: when adding an expense, user will be able to choose different splitting methods for instances when expense shouldn't be split equally.
+-  **Custom Split methods**: When adding an expense, user will be able to choose different splitting methods for instances when expense shouldn't be split equally, such as splitting by percentage or by exact amounts.

+- **Payment/Settle up function**: Users will be able to pay/settle expenses they owe to other group members.

+- **Friends page**: Users will be able to access a "frieds page" where they can check all their contacts and invite them to groups.

+- **Wallet Experience**: Users will have their own in-app wallet, which they will be able to deposit and withdraw their funds, and use the funds to pay expenses

+- **Integrating Stripe and other payments prividers (including crypto) for Payments**

+- **New authentication methods**: Users will be able to log in using their google, facebook, instagram and other accounts they already have in order to use iBudget seamlessly

+- **Summary report**: Users will be able to access a summary report so they can check all their transactions details history, balances against group members or friends, and more.
+The sumarry report will be an immutable ledger, similar to a bank statement.